nathanmarz/specter-wiki/List-of-Navigators.md

 `(multi-path & paths)`

 A path that branches on multiple paths.
-For updates, applies updates to the paths in order.
+For transforms, applies updates to the paths in order.

 ```clojure